Rhett & Link: Looking for Ms. Locklear

 Looking for Ms. Locklear is a 2008 American documentary film written, produced, composed, edited, and directed by Rhett & Link.
-The film follows two best friends as they set out on a journey to discover the whereabouts of their first grade teacher, Lenora Locklear.
-The film was shot in parts of Buies Creek, North Carolina and Washington, District of Columbia, United States.
+The film follows Rhett & Link as they search for the whereabouts of their first grade teacher, Lenora Locklear.
+The film was shot in parts of Buies Creek, North Carolina and Washington, D.C.
 The film was released online through RhettandLinKreations on July 23, 2008.
 The film was additionally screened by the Southern Culture Movie Series in 2016.